rhinstaller/kickstart-tests/README.rst

 essentially call the runner container's ``launch`` script documented above with the desired parameters.

+The actual set of tests run in a scenario is defined using `TESTTYPE` tags in `skip-testtypes file`_.

 The ``rawhide`` and ``daily-iso`` scenarios can in principle run on any host that has enough resources.
 The ``rhelX`` tests however needs to run on RHEL internal infrastructure.